This information will help you learn about your urostomy and urostomy pouching (bag) system.Back to top

 This is a live, online support and education group for people undergoing treatment for bladder cancer.
 People share their personal experiences and provide practical and emotional support for one another.
 Discussions are led by a social worker and a WOC nurse.

-This group meets the 4th Thursday of each month from 4:00 to 5:00 pm.
-For more information, or to register, email firstname.lastname@example.org.
+This group meets the 4th Thursday of each month from 4 to Search for the group on www.mskcc.org/vp for more information or to register.

 Wound Ostomy and Continence Nurses Society